takuya-motoshima/express-sweet-generator/README.md

 ## Quick Start

-Use the application generator tool, `express-sweet-generator`, to quickly create an application skeleton.
+Use the `express-sweet-generator` tool to quickly create a fully-featured application skeleton with all the essentials preconfigured.

 ![Image](screencaps/demonstration.webp)

 ### 1. Generate Application

 Create an Express app named `myapp`.
-The app will be created in a folder named `myapp` in the current working directory.
+The application will be created in a folder named `myapp` in the current working directory.

 ```bash
 # Generate ESM (ECMAScript Modules) application